Understanding Sell-Through Rate

 How to calculate sell-through rate

-Sell-through rates help businesses accurately predict how much stock they need and adjust supply accordingly.
+A solid understanding of a product’s sell-through rate allows businesses to accurately predict how much stock they need and adjust supply accordingly.

 Sell-through rate = (number of units sold/number of units received) x 100